robik/commandr/README.md

 program.printHelp(helpOptions);
 ```

-### Bash auto-completion
+### Bash autocompletion

 Commandr can generate BASH autocompletion script.
-During installation of your program you can copy the generated script to `/etc/bash_completion.d` (or other directory depending on distro).
+During installation of your program you can save the generated script to `/etc/bash_completion.d/<programname>.bash` (or any other path depending on distro).

 ```D
 import commandr;